by Florence and Kenneth Wood

 For many centuries after the death of Homer, the ancient world’s renowned epic poet, there were intriguing but unexplained references to him also being skilled in the field of astronomy.
 Such was his reputation that Heraclitus (c.
 535-475 BC) described him as ‘Homer the Astronomer, Wisest of all Greeks’.

-Homer’s Secret Odyssey contends that in addition to preserving the cultural heritage of the Greeks of antiquity, Homer (c.745-700 BC), and many earlier generations of bards in the Late Bronze Age, had a vital practical role to play.
+Homer’s Secret Odyssey contends that in addition to preserving the cultural heritage of the Greeks of antiquity, Homer (c.745-700 BC), and many earlier generations of bards, had a vital practical role.

-They were also the guardians of wide-ranging knowledge of astronomy and calendar-making woven into the stories they memorised and passed down by word of mouth during the centuries the Greeks are not known to have had a writing system.
+They were also the guardians of wide-ranging knowledge of astronomy and calendar-making woven into the stories they memorised and passed down by word of mouth during the centuries the Greeks did not have a writing system.

-Based on astute observations of the sun, moon and stars, Homer’s luni-solar calendar system would have been as essential to life in pre-literate Greece as systems known to have existed in contemporary - and literate - Egypt and Mesopotamia.
+A calendar system based on astute observations of the sun and moon would have been as essential to life in pre-literate Greece as systems known to have existed in contemporary - and literate - Egypt and Mesopotamia.
 Without a calendar system the organisation of family, community, trading, farming, travel, military and religious life would have been impossible.

-This study enhances Homer’s reputation not only as the creator of two classical masterpieces, the Iliad and the Odyssey, but also as a learned and practical man of science and offers a sublime dimension to the intellectual achievements of the pre-literate Greeks.
+This study enhances Homer’s reputation not only as a man of letters but also as a learned and practical man of science and offers a sublime dimension to the intellectual achievements of the pre-literate Greeks.

 There are two key elements in exploring the Odyssey as a source of calendrical and astronomical knowledge: